CoBiG2/unicorns_and_cotton_candy/Plotters/README.md

 Usage:

 ```
-python3 freq_plotter frequencies_file.txt basename_for_plots
+python3 freq_plotter frequencies_file.txt plot_type
 ```

-The basename for the plots needs a path too.
-It can be anything you like, but 2 files will be created: "your_prefix_freqs.png" and "your_prefix_cumul_freqs.png".
-That means you don't need to specify an extension.
+Where plot type can be either "c" for cumulative graph or "f" for frequency graph.